Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

 Let $X_n^{\mathrm{nd}}$ be the complementary summand of $L_n X_\bul$---this is the nondegenerate part of $X_n$.
 To see that the latching map is a cofibration we begin by observing that it is a coproduct of the identity map on the latching object with the map from the initial object into $X_n^{\mathrm{nd}}$.
 Now $X_n$ is cofibrant because each of the degeneracies are cofibrations and $X_0$ is cofibrant.
 The retract $X_n^{\mathrm{nd}}$ is therefore cofibrant, and hence the latching map is a coproduct of cofibrations. \end{proof}

-\begin{prop} Let $T$ be a Quillen monad acting on a pointed category $\cC$.
+\begin{prop} Let $T$ be a simplicial Quillen monad acting on a pointed simplicial model category $\cC$.
 Suppose that for any cofibrant object $M$ the natural unit map $M \rightarrow TM$ is a cofibration and inclusion of a summand.
-If $X$ is a $T$-algebra and is weakly equivalent as a $T$-algebra to some $\widetilde{X}$ such that $U\widetilde{X}$ is cofibrant, then $X$ is resolvable with replacement $\widetilde{X}$. \end{prop} \begin{proof} This is an immediate application of \Cref{prop:summand-inclusion}. \end{proof}
+If $\widetilde{X} \to X$ is a cofibrant replacement of a $T$-algebra $X$, such that $U \widetilde{X}$ is cofibrant, then $\widetilde{X}$ is a bar cofibrant replacement of $X$. \end{prop} \begin{proof} This is an immediate application of \Cref{prop:summand-inclusion}. \end{proof}